tc39/notes/es7/2016-01/jan-26.md

 SP: Lots of these NDA's are totally incompatible with the nature of this TC

-An email has been sent to Istvan, and Salesforce will be contacted.
+An email has been sent to István, and Salesforce will be contacted.

 Its completely not binding, if it was not obvious.